Turbolinux

-Turbolinux was a Japanese Linux distribution targeting Asian users.
+Turbolinux is a discontinued Japanese Linux distribution targeting Asian users.

 Linux distribution

 The Turbolinux distribution was created as a rebranded Red Hat distribution by (then) Pacific HiTech employee Scott Stone.
 Scott was the lead release engineer through version 3.6.

 Turbolinux was notable for including licensed copies of CyberLink PowerDVD and Windows Media binary codecs.

 TurboLinux Enterprise Server 15 and 16 are based on openEuler.